 Whale Road Review is an online literary journal that “takes its name from an old kenning.
 The ocean is the whale road.
 Whale road.
 Those words conjure an image of whales moving in patterns through the waters of the world.”
+They are currently open to poetry and short prose.
+They also take pedagogy papers and reviews year-round.

 I wondered how and why this journal came to be, so I asked Whale Road Review founder and editor Katie Manning a few questions to find out.
 See my interview with Manning and a link to their submission guidelines below.